PS2U/TechNote/system-design/designing-data-intensive-applications/ch8.md

 We may require the algorithm to have the following properties:

-- Uniqueness
+- Uniqueness.
 No two requests for a fencing token return the same value.
-- Monotonic sequence
+- Monotonic sequence.
 If request x returned token tx, and request y returned token ty, and x completed before y began, then tx < ty.
-- Availability
+- Availability.
 A node that requests a fencing token and does not crash eventually receives a response.

 ### Safety and liveness